corda/corda/docs/source/building-against-master.rst

 1. Clone the `Corda repository <https://github.com/corda/corda>`_

-2. Check out the branch or commit you want to work against
+2. Check out the branch or commit of the Corda repository you want to work against

-3. Make a note of the ``gradlePluginsVersion`` in the root ``constants.properties`` file
+3. Make a note of the ``gradlePluginsVersion`` in the root ``constants.properties`` file of the Corda repository

 4. Clone the `Corda Gradle Plugins repository <https://github.com/corda/corda-gradle-plugins>`_

-5. Check out the tag corresponding to the ``gradlePluginsVersion``
+5. Check out the tag of the Corda Gradle Plugins repository corresponding to the ``gradlePluginsVersion``

-6. Follow the readme instructions to install this version of the Corda Gradle plugins locally
+6. Follow the instructions in the readme of the Corda Gradle Plugins repository to install this version of the Corda Gradle plugins locally

 7. Open a terminal window in the folder where you cloned the Corda repository